-In order to document this requirement, the AOA requires that at least one learning objective be aligned with an osteopathic core competency listed above.
+In order to document this requirement, the AOA requires that at least one learning objective be aligned with an osteopathic core competency and/or an osteopathic tenet.
 This can be documented on the practice gap analysis, or elsewhere, and will be requested when an activity is selected for review by the AOA.

 See the template on Osteopathic.org for a complete example and definitions of each competency.